hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

     `Lovely Skab, The last time I saw the unicorn horn, it was in your possession.
 Pity you lost it.
 But fret not!
 I have gazed into the Orrery of Tragedies, and it has revealed to me that Elidon’s horn will be found.
 If worse comes to worst, recall that Elidon’s mate still dwells in your forest.
-You could kill Lamorna and take her horn—assuming, of course, you’re not too busy making toys.Your darling sister, End`
+You could kill Lamorna and take her horn—assuming, of course, you’re not too busy making toys.
+Your darling sister, End`
   * Opened third note:
     `Dear Sister, There’s no use asking Endelyn if she has the horn.
 She doesn’t tell us anything!
 But if we don’t find it soon, I fear what the jabberwock will do after it gets tired of prowling the forest and turns its fiery gaze